 The parent is responsible for repayment of this loan.
 Effective July 1, 2008, parents have the option of beginning repayment either 60 days after the loan is fully disbursed, or defer until six months after the dependent student on whose behalf the loan was obtained ceases to be enrolled on at least a half-time basis.
 Interest accrues as soon as the first disbursement is made, including periods of loan deferment.

 The Federal Direct Loan Program offers loan repayment plans designed to meet the needs of almost every borrower.
-Federal Direct loan borrowers may choose between the standard, extended, or graduated repayment plans.
+Federal Direct loan borrowers may choose between a variety of repayment plans.
 Approximately 7 -10 business days after the first disbursement of your loan, your loan is assigned to a loan servicer who will then send you information regarding your loan.
 Repayment of PLUS loans is managed by the loan servicer.
 Parent borrowers with Direct PLUS Loans should contact their loan servicer if they wish to delay repayment on their Direct PLUS Loans until six months after the student has ceased at least half-time enrollment.
 To review your loans and to obtain your loan servicer contact information, you may access www.nslds.ed.gov.
 You will need to login using your FSA ID.

 You will have from 10 to 25 years to repay depending upon the repayment plan chosen by the parent.
-To estimate an amount of repayment based on the standard, extended, or graduated repayment plans, you can use the Direct Loan's interactive repayment calculator.
+To estimate an amount of repayment based on the repayment plan of your choice, you can use the Federal Student Aid Repayment Estimator.
 Calculations are estimates and the values may not reflect the actual amount computed by the Direct Loan Servicing Center.

 Parents who are experiencing difficulty making their loan payments, may be able to postpone payments through a deferment or forbearance request.